pahaz/cryptoassets/docs/source/gettingstarted.rst

 Introduction
 ==============

-*cryptoassets.core* provides safe, scalable and future-proof cryptocurrency and cryptoassets accounting for your Python application.
-You can use the framework to accept cryptocurrency payments, build cryptoasset services and exchanges.
+`cryptoassets.core <https://bitbucket.org/miohtama/cryptoassets>`_ provides safe, scalable and future-proof cryptocurrency and cryptoassets accounting for your Python application.
+Use the framework to easily accept cryptocurrency payments, build cryptoasset services and exchanges.

 Basics
 ======